ruckiryan/UFC_ML/README.md

 ##  Getting Started

-### 1. Activate the environment (Personal virtual environment created with requirements txt softwares, simply name the subfolder on your c drive ".venv" if you would like to recreate it!
+### 1. Activate the environment (Personal virtual environment created with requirements txt, simply name the subfolder on your c drive ".venv" if you would like to recreate it!
 ```bash
 .\.venv\Scripts\Activate.ps1